evil-mad/robopaint/README.md

 RoboPaint is the clean interface in an easy to install app!

-#### IMPORTANT NOTE: *THIS IS PRE-RELEASE SOFTWARE*
-Features, specifications, and interfaces may change frequently and without warning or remorse prior to our first official release.

 ## Downloads / Install
 Go to the [releases page](https://github.com/evil-mad/robopaint/releases) and pick out the latest release, then choose the package for your system by clicking